nice-digital/nice-design-system/README.md

 OR

 - [Docker](https://docs.docker.com/)
+- Docker's dependencies e.g. VirtualBox

 ## Development

 You can either run the app in development through [Docker](#option-1-docker) or via [Grunt](#option-2-grunt) (via Node) directly on your machine.

 ### Option 1: Docker

+Before running Docker commands, you will need to make sure of 2 things:

+- If running Docker through VirtualBox, your source code must be in your Users directory.
+VB only shares the users directory by default.
+Or you can add your code directory manually via the VB GUI.
+- Enable sharing your C drive (or whichever drive you code is in) via the Docker GUI.

 If you have Docker installed, then running: